 The Free Application for Federal Student Aid (FAFSA) must be completed each year and sent to the appropriate processing agency in the envelope provided, or you can submit your application electronically by using FAFSA on the web.
 You may contact the Financial Aid Office for a paper application.

 What types of financial aid do I apply for when I complete this application?

-Your eligibility for all forms of federal financial aid, including PELL Grant, SEOG Grant, Perkins Loan, Direct Loan, Work-Study are determined when you complete the FAFSA.
+Your eligibility for all forms of federal financial aid, including PELL Grant, Direct Student Loan programs, and Work-Study are determined when you complete the FAFSA.
 In addition, this form allows you to apply for the Workforce Improvement Grant (grant given by the state of Arkansas).

 What is BRTC Title IV Code and why do I need it?